Jacksonville Zoo and Gardens: Homeschool Programs

-Zoocademy is a unique experience for Homeschool students ages 5–18, covering a range of topics in Biology, Zoology, Environmental Science and Conservation.
-This course runs from September 2016- March 2017.
+Zoocademy is a unique experience for homeschool students ages 5–18, covering a range of topics in biology, zoology, environmental science, and conservation.
+This course ran from September 2016- March 2017.

 Students ages 5–12 will meet at the Education Campus at the Jacksonville Zoo and Botanical Gardens once a month.
 Students ages 13–18 will attend class once every other month at the zoo's Education Campus.
 Enrollment is limited to home-schooled children ages 5–18.
-Children will be enrolled into the appropriate age class based on their age as of September 1, 2016.
+Children will be enrolled in the appropriate age class based on their age as of September 1, 2016.
 In accordance with Florida state law, children must be 5 years old on or before September 1 to enroll.

 Due to COVID-19, new guidelines were in place to ensure the students' safety.
 First, masks were required for all students and staff while indoors.
 This also eliminated snack breaks to help prevent covid transmission.
-Class sizes were limited to 15 students, and parents must sign a liability waiver before the students were admitted.
+Class sizes were limited to 15 students, and parents signed a liability waiver before the students were admitted.